-This training is intended only for Georgia Certified Peer Specialists-Mental Health and Certified Peer Specialists-Addictive Disease.
+This training is intended only for Georgia Certified Peer Specialists-Mental Health.
 Preference will be given to CPSs currently working directly with peers in Peer Support and other community-based services.

 This training was developed by the Substance Abuse and Mental Health Services Administration and the Health Resources and Services Administration Center for Integrated Health Solutions, and is provided by the Georgia Mental Health Consumer Network with funding through a contract with the Georgia Department of Behavioral Health and Developmental Disabilities service providers.

 To learn more about WHAM, please visit the SAMHSA website HERE.